bagisto/bagisto/UPGRADE.md

 <a name="the-cart-class"></a>
 #### The `Webkul\Checkout\Cart` class

-1. The `initCart` function now accept a optional `$customer` model instance and initialize the cart based on this parameter
+1. The `initCart` method now accepts an optional `Webkul\Customer\Models\Customer` model instance and initializes the cart based on this parameter.

 ```diff